Ali-Almalki/paper1/README.md

 # Enhancing Arabic Sign Language Recognition using Saudi Arabian Dataset: VideoMAE and Data Augmentation Techniques
 This README file provides an overview of the research paper titled "Arabic Sign Language Recognition."
 It summarizes the objectives, Dataset, methodology, key findings, and potential applications of the study.
-Please note that this README serves as a concise summary, and for more detailed information, it is recommended to refer to the original paper.

 ## Paper Information